dotnet/extensions/README.md

 Travis:   [![Travis](https://travis-ci.org/aspnet/Configuration.svg?branch=dev)](https://travis-ci.org/aspnet/Configuration)

 Configuration is a framework for accessing Key/Value based configuration settings in an application.
+Includes configuration providers for command line arguments, environment variables, INI files, JSON files, and XML files.

-This project is part of ASP.NET 5.
-You can find samples, documentation and getting started instructions for ASP.NET 5 at the [Home](https://github.com/aspnet/home) repo.
+This project is part of ASP.NET Core.
+You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.

 ## Blog posts